MikeTaylor/palaeo-vo/vo-manuscript.md

 ---

 By contrast, definition 3 ("neural canal is horizontal") is anatomically informative, corresponding to the reality of the how consecutive vertebrae articulate in life, and to how they originate.
 Vertebrae may be found in isolation (e.g., NHMUK PV R2095, Figure A), but they do not develop in isolation.
-Early in the embryological development of vertebrates, the notochord is the primary body axis, defining not only cranio-caudal orientation but also dorso-ventral and left-right (Stemple 2005 and references therein).
+Early in the embryological development of vertebrates, the notochord is the primary body axis, defining not only craniocaudal orientation but also dorso-ventral and left-right (Stemple 2005 and references therein).
 The notochord induces the formation of the neural plate, which rolls up to become the neural tube, and eventually the brain and spinal cord (Spemann and Mangold 1924).
 From that point forward, the spinal cord lies dorsal to — and parallel to — the notochord, or to the articulated vertebral centra that replace the notochord.
 In some vertebrae, the intervertebral joints form orthogonal to the notochord axis, so that the trajectory of the notochord can be reconstructed from the vertebral centrum (for example, Cdx4 in Figure C).
 As we have demonstrated, however, in other vertebrae the intervertebral joints are not orthogonal to the notochord axis on which the vertebral column is patterned.
 If the long axis of the centrum is difficult or impossible to define, and if the intervertebral joints are not orthogonal to the trajectory of the vertebral column, then the only aspect of a vertebra that faithfully preserves the original axis of the parallel notochord and spinal cord is the neural canal.
 Furthermore, in such cases the geometry of the centrum is actively misleading with respect to the original notochordal/vertebral axis.

 This orientation is used in the illustration of caudals 6–8 of the _Opisthocoelicaudia skarzynskyii_ holotype ZPAL MgD-I/48 in Borsuk-Bialynicka (1977: plate 5: figure 2a), but this was not necessarily a choice consciously made by the author.
 These three vertebrae were preserved in articulation in this orientation, suggesting this was the relative orientation in life.